FANTASTIC TALES!

 * * *

 At most points in my life I would have been all over that!
-Funnily enough though, she encountered me during a brief window of my life during which I was vegan.
-Had to be all high-vibration and the like, ya know?!
+Funnily enough though, she encountered me during a brief window of my life during which I was vegan (part of the Super Shaman Meditator Guy mystique).
 So I declined, which surprised and intrigued her.
 Then, she noticed the banjo at my side and asked, “Oh, you’re a musician?
 Me too, I play the violin.”

 So I told her about the Almighty Bantar, and how I tuned and played it more like a Sitar than a traditional banjo, which she got quite excited about.
 Maybe we could hang out and play sometime?
 Sure.
 Her name was Loralei.